Innovation4x/SmartGlasses/README.md

 # SmartGlass
-Smart Glass for blind person using ArduCam and AI
+Smart Glasses for blind person using ArduCam and AI